 - They should also check the seed’s color.
 A healthy seed will have a pale gray or white endosperm under the seed coat.

 - They should put seeds in water.
 Healthy seeds will sink while any seeds that will float are unhealthy and should be discarded.

 Preparing Seeds for Growth

 The grower should now take the healthy, viable seeds and thoroughly wash them so as to remove any pulp or other substance.
 Then the seeds should be soaked in a small amount of distilled water for around 24 hours.

 Stratifying the Seeds

 - A bed should be prepared for the seeds.
-An airtight bag or other type of capsule should then be filled with a soft material like sand, paper towels, peat moss or vermiculite which should be dampened.
-By far, peat moss is the best one because having anti-fungal properties, it can prevent the seed-damaging mold.
+An airtight bag or other types of capsule should then be filled with a soft material like sand, paper towels, peat moss, or vermiculite which should be dampened.
+By far, peat moss is the best one because it has anti-fungal properties, it can prevent the seed-damaging mold.

 - Now the seeds should be tucked into the bed and covered with around ½” (1.25 cm) layer of growing medium.

 - Now the seeds should be refrigerated.
 The best temperature for stratification is a stable 35-40°F (1-3°C).
 Hence, the process can take place perfectly in a refrigerator.
 The seeds should be refrigerated for 2 to 3 months.
 However, they should not be allowed to freeze.